 9. A photocopier and scanner are available for use in the reading room.
 Please consult our Reproduction Rules for other information on reproduction.

 9. A hand-held camera is permitted.
 Use of flash, special lighting, and extra equipment is prohibited.
 When taking photographs of pages in a book, the publication must remain in a book cradle at all times.
 Not more than 10% of a published work (book, journal, newspaper, etc.) in copyright may be reproduced and not more than 25% of a manuscript or archival collection may be reproduced.
 SPC/Walsh Gallery reserves the right to prohibit the photographing of any of its holdings.

 10. Researchers may use one microfilm reel at a time.
 A staff member will provide and return each reel.
 Microfilm readers are equipped with a printer, and there is a scanner.
-Pease consult our Reproduction Policy for pricing information.
+Pease consult our Reproduction Rules for pricing information.

 11. Researchers will not be able to listen to or view non-digitized audio or film materials in the reading room.
-Please see our Reproduction Policy for information on obtaining a copy of such material.
+Please see our Reproduction Rules for information on obtaining a copy of such material.

 12. Researchers who do not follow the established procedures for handling materials may be asked to leave.